-Due to the on-going challenges we face because of the Covid-19 pandemic, this course will be entirely online.
+Due to the on-going challenges we face because of the Covid-19 pandemic, this course, which originally scheduled as face-to-face class, will be entirely online.
 This ensures that we keep commutes and people required to be on campus at a minimum, and will help keep all staff, students, and the Gainesville community as safe as possible.